simon01239/ada/index.md

 ---
 layout: page
 title: How much does the political scenario change from one country to another?
 subtitle: A brief tour of Europe's parties
+cover img: "/assets/img/Project_graphics/Immigration_Distribution_over_time_allcountries.png"
 ---
 ## Index:
 [Abstract](##-Abstract)